kdbmeditations/django-htmx-base-project/README.md

-# Django HTXM Base Project
+# Django HTMX Base Project

-One Paragraph of project description goes here
+Example project which integrates the use of HTMX in a Django project.

 ## Getting Started